abhriyaroy/RxLowpoly/README.md

 <p align="center"><img src="https://i.imgur.com/p52Cs6s.png" width=500 height=250></p>

- For further understanding please refer to http://homepages.inf.ed.ac.uk/rbf/HIPR2/sobel.htm
+ For further understanding, please refer to http://homepages.inf.ed.ac.uk/rbf/HIPR2/sobel.htm

  ### Delaunay Triangulation

  The triangulation algorithm is named after Boris Delaunay for his work on this topic from 1934.<br>
- We take a set P of discrete points in an image plane P and apply Delaunay Triangulation DT(P) to produce traingles connecting 3 points at a time such that no point in P is inside the circumcircle of any triangle in DT(P).
-These seperate triangles taken togeteher inturn provide us with the image having a crystallized effect.
+ We take a set P of discrete points on an image plane P and apply Delaunay Triangulation DT(P) to produce traingles connecting 3 points at a time such that no point in P is inside the circumcircle of any triangle in DT(P).
+These seperate triangles taken together in-turn provide us with the image having a crystallized effect.

  <p align="center"><img src="https://i.imgur.com/MpOuHuw.png" width=330 height=300></p>